Folks, it isn’t Christmas until it’s Tamales!!!

 Yessssss, almost Christmas and of course….tamale time.

 While living in New Mexico, I found there are so many traditions that are simply wonderful!
 And one such tradition is Tamales for Christmas Eve or even on Christmas Day….Tamales along with Bizcochitos Cookies and I am taken back to the Land of Enchantment…..the beautiful state of New Mexico and all my friends and family.
-(See link below for recipe for Biscochito Cookies)
+(See recipe link below for New Mexico Bizcochito Cookies)

 As I have discussed in previous posts and Mexican recipes…Red or Green is the question of the day for your taste buds.
 That is always the question asked of you when dining in New Mexico restaurants, whether you are eating eggs, Posole, burritos, enchiladas or just about any Mexican dish….you are asked which chile “sauce” do you want smothering or added on the side to your dinner.